openstack/neutron-specs/specs/liberty/qos-api-extension.rst

                applied get the policy applied to them.

-* Per port: The specific port gets the policy applied, when the port had any network policy that one is overriden.
+* Per port: The specific port gets the policy applied, when the port had any network policy that one is overridden.

 Problem Description
 ===================